 Data types are important because they help you manage your data schema and ensure that your data is accurate and consistent.
 When you create a field with a specific data type, Iterable expects the field to contain data that matches that type.
 When Iterable receives data that doesn't match the field's data type, it rejects the data.

-To create fields and set types, you can use the Data Schema Management screen or Iterable's API.
+To create new fields and set data types, you can use the Data Schema Management screen or Iterable's API.

 -